Ahamed-Sabbir/Redis-Practice-for-Cache/README.md

-Here’s your full `README.md` for GitHub based on what you shared:

----

 # Redis Practice with Spring Boot

 This project demonstrates how to use **Spring Boot Cache** with **Redis** as a cache store.